He Tengjiao: Biography

 After obtaining his juren degree in 1621, he served in various posts.
 In the winter of 1643, he was appointed governor of Hubei and Hunan.
 When Zhu Yousong was proclaimed emperor in Nanjing, he was made junior vice-president of the Board of War in 1644 and was made governor-general of Hunan, Hubei, Sichuan, Yunnan, Guizhou, and Guangxi in 1645.
 In early 1645, he was forced to join Zuo Liangyu as he advanced on the Ming court in Nanjing.
 However, he escaped in Wuchang and fled to Changsha.
 Two months later Zhu Yujian was proclaimed emperor in Fuzhou and He was appointed president of the Board of War and Grand Secretary of the Dongge (東閣) with the hereditary rank of Earl of Dingxing (定興伯).
 Meanwhile the remaining forces of Li Zicheng declared their allegiance to He who established the so-called "Thirteen Military Centers" (十三鎮) in Hunan.
 He requested Zhu to move the court to Ganzhou, Jiangxi, but Zhu was captured in October 1646 in Tingzhou, Fujian, near the Jiangxi border.
 In November 1646, Zhu Youlang was proclaimed emperor in Zhaoqing, Guangdong and He was made president of the Board of War and Grand Secretary of the Wuyingdian (武英殿).
-When the Manchus advanced to Hunan, the "Thirteen Military Centers" were defeated and He fled to Wugang, Hunan.
-When Wugang fell to the Manchus, He joined Qu Shisi (瞿式耜) to defend Guilin and Guangxi while Zhu Youlang fled to Jingzhou, Hunan.
-He was raised in rank to Marquis of Dingxing (定興侯) after defeating the Manchus at Quanzhou, Guangxi.
+When the Qing advanced to Hunan, the "Thirteen Military Centers" were defeated and He fled to Wugang, Hunan.
+When Wugang fell to the Qing, He joined Qu Shisi (瞿式耜) to defend Guilin and Guangxi while Zhu Youlang fled to Jingzhou, Hunan.
+He was raised in rank to Marquis of Dingxing (定興侯) after defeating the Qing at Quanzhou, Guangxi.